CYCLE UP! Sustainable Residency Programme

 • Accommodation

-• Travel costs (up to given limit; one round trip)
+• Travel costs (up to 400 EUR for a one round trip based on real costs)

 • Studio space

-• Opportunities to participate and contribute to community engagement efforts of CYCLE UP!
-This is a chance to reach an audience outside of the art scene, to try and affect real change in the urban mobility sector, with our support.
+• Community engagement and sustainability support – the CYCLE UP! team will provide assistance in order to reach an audience outside of the art scene.
+This is to try and affect real change in the urban mobility sector, and to achieve the goals of the residency in a sustainable manner

 Expected artistic outcomes